A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

-At the semiclassical level, the NN-KAFH is special in that it is fully frustrated in the sense that it has no preferred classical ordering pattern.
-For a general Heisenberg model of the form $\mathrm{H}=\sum_{i,j}J_{i,j}\vec{\mathrm{S}}_{i}\cdot\vec{\mathrm{S}}_{j}$, the semiclassical ordering pattern of the system is determined by the Fourier transform of the exchange couplings, $J(\mathrm{q})$, which is in general a matrix for system with a complex lattice.
-More specifically, the wave vector of the semiclassical ordering is given by the momentum at which the lowest band of $J(\mathrm{q})$ reaches its minimum.
-A model is fully frustrated when the lowest band of $J(\mathrm{q})$ is totally non-dispersive.
-This is impossible on a simple lattice, when $J(\mathrm{q})$ is simply a number, since the exact flatness of $J(\mathrm{q})$ can only be achieved when $J_{i,j}=0$ for all $i\neq j$.
-However, for system with a complex lattice, one or more bands of $J(\mathrm{q})$ can be totally non-dispersive even if $J_{i,j}$ is nontrivial.
-For example, the lowest band of $J(\mathrm{q})$ for the NN-KAFH is exactly flat.
+At the semiclassical level, the spin-$\frac{1}{2}$ NN-KAFH is special in that it is fully frustrated in the sense that it has no preferred classical ordering pattern at all.
+For a general Heisenberg model of the form $H=\sum_{i,j}J_{i,j}\mathbf{S}_{i}\cdot\mathbf{S}_{j}$, the semiclassical ordering pattern of the system is determined by the Fourier transform of the exchange couplings, $J(\mathbf{q})$, which is in general a matrix for system with a complex lattice.
+More specifically, the wave vector of the semiclassical ordering is given by the momentum at which the lowest eigenvalue of $J(\mathbf{q})$ reaches its minimum.
+A model is fully frustrated when the lowest band of $J(\mathbf{q})$ is totally non-dispersive, since there is no preferred ordering wave vector any more.
+This is impossible on a simple lattice, when $J(\mathbf{q})$ is simply a number, since the exact flatness of $J(\mathbf{q})$ can only be achieved when $J_{i,j}=0$ for all $i\neq j$.
+However, for system with a complex lattice, one or more bands of $J(\mathbf{q})$ can be totally non-dispersive even if $J_{i,j}$ is nontrivial.
+For example, the lowest band of $J(\mathbf{q})$ is exactly flat in the case of the NN-KAFH.

-In general, such fully frustrated model is realized only as isolated point in the space of Hamiltonian parameters.
+In general, such fully frustrated model can be realized only when the exchange couplings in the Hamiltonian take value at isolated point in the Hamiltonian parameter space.
 Perturbation away from such special point will immediately lift the semiclassical degeneracy and choose for the system a particular classical ordering pattern.
-This is of course not what we prefer if our purpose is to discover more exotic quantum phases.
-Here we show that the NN-KAFH is not such an isolated point in the space of Hamiltonian parameters, but is within a continuous family of fully frustrated models.
-More specifically, we show that the flat band in the spectrum of $J(\mathrm{q})$ is robust against the introduction of the second and the third neighbor exchange coupling, namely, $J_{2}$ and $J_{3}$ as illustrated in Figure 1, provided that $J_{2}=J_{3}$.
-We find that for $-J_{1}<J_{2}=J_{3}<0.2J_{1}$, the flat band of $J(\mathrm{q})$ is always the lowest band and the model is thus always fully frustrated.
-The study of such a continuous family of fully frustrated model may shed important light on the physics of the NN-KAFH.
+This is of course not what we want if our purpose is to discover more exotic quantum phases.
+Here we show that the NN-KAFH does not correspond to such an isolated point in the space of Hamiltonian parameters, but is within a continuous family of fully frustrated models.
+More specifically, we show that the flat band in the spectrum of $J(\mathbf{q})$ is robust against the introduction of the second and the third neighbor exchange coupling, namely, $J_{2}$ and $J_{3}$ as illustrated in Fig.1, provided that $J_{2}=J_{3}$.
+We find that for $-J_{1}<J_{2}=J_{3}<0.2J_{1}$, the flat band of $J(\mathbf{q})$ is always the lowest band and the model is thus always fully frustrated.
+The study of such a continuous family of fully frustrated model may shed important light on the physics of the spin-$\frac{1}{2}$ NN-KAFH.